PeggyBevan/RegionalBiomes/README.md

 **Package requirements:**

-*The versions listed here are the versions used at publication, but future versions may be useable.*
+*The versions listed here are the versions used at publication, but future versions may be usable.*

 -   R Version - 4.0.4

 -   dplyr Version 1.1.3

--   rgdal Version 1.5-23
+-   sf Version 1.0-16

 -   devtools Version 2.4.0